migtools/oadp-non-admin/docs/design/Non_Admin_Controller_design.md

 - **OADP Operator:** OADP is the OpenShift API for Data Protection operator.
 This open source operator sets up and installs Velero on the OpenShift platform, allowing users to backup and restore applications.
 - **Controllers:** The Non-Admin controller will pack the following controllers as part of it:
     - **Non-Admin Backup (NAB) Controller:** The responsibilities of the NAB controller are:
-        - Validate whether the non-admin user has appropriate administrative namespace access
-        - Validate whether the non-admin user has appropriate access to create/view/delete Non-Admin Backup CR
         - Listen to requests pertaining to Non-Admin Backup CRD
         - Process requests pertaining to Non-Admin Backup CRD
         - Update Non-Admin Backup CR status with the status/events from Velero Backup CR
         - Cascade Any actions performed on Non-Admin Backup CR to corresponding Velero backup CR
     - **Non-Admin Restore (NAR) Controller:** The responsibilities of the NAR controller are:
-        - Validate whether the non-admin user has appropriate administrative namespace access
-        - Validate whether the non-admin user has appropriate access to create/view/delete Non-Admin Restore CR
         - Listen to requests pertaining to Non-Admin Restore CRD
         - Process requests pertaining to Non-Admin Restore CRD
         - Update Non-Admin Backup CR status with the status/events from Velero Restore CR
         - Cascade Any actions performed on Non-Admin Restore CR to corresponding Velero restore CR
     - **Non-Admin BackupStorageLocation (NABSL) controller:** The responsibilities of the NABSL controller are:
-        - Validate whether the non-admin user has appropriate access to create/view/delete Non-Admin BSL CR
         - Listen to requests pertaining to Non-Admin BSL CRD
         - Process requests pertaining to Non-Admin BSL CRD
         - The NABSL controller would cascade the BSL request to Velero controller